conorbmurphy/galvanizereference/README.md

 *This is the bias/variance tradeoff for ETS.*  An alpha of .2 takes longer to adjust because it multiplies past values by .2.

 The simplest ETS method is called **simple exponential smoothing (SES)**.
 This is suitable for forecasting data with no trend or seasonal pattern.
 By contrast we can talk about two methods: a naive one and an average one.
 The former would predict the last value for the next, essentially weighing the last value above all others.
 The average method would predict the average of all values.
 SES is a combination of these two approaches where weights decrease exponentially as observations are more distant.
+Here is the basic formula:

-ŷ<sub>T+1|T</sub> = α<sub>yT</sub> + α(1−α)<sub>yT-1</sub>+α(1−α)**2<sub>yT-2</sub>+⋯
+    ŷ<sub>T+1|T</sub> = α<sub>yT</sub> + α(1−α)<sub>yT-1</sub> + α(1−α)**2<sub>yT-2</sub> + ...

+* `α`: smoothing parameter
+* `ℓ`: level (or the smoothed value) of the series at time t
+* `b`: trend
+* `β*`: smoothing parameter for the trend
+* `ϕ`: dampening parameter
+* `s`: seasonality

+The unknown parameters and initial values for any exponential smoothing method can be estimated by minimising SSE.
+For SES, ℓ and α should be set this way.

+`Holt's linear trend` method extended SES to allow forecasting data with a trend.
+Two separate smoothing equations (one for the level and one for the trend/slope) are included in this approach.
+A variation called the `exponential trend` method allows the level and the slope to be multiplied rather than added.

+Empirically these two methods (linear and exponential trends) tend to over-estimate as they hold the trend indefinitely into the future.
+To compensate for this, the `damped trend` method dampens the trend to a flat line in the distant future.
+This is a very popular method, especially when trends are projected far into the future.  ϕ  dampens the trend such that it approaches a constant in the future.
+There is also a `multiplicative damped trend` variation.

 ARIMA features & benefits: